ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/001-welcome.md

 ---
-title: Welcome to the Ecamm Live User’s Manual.
+title: Welcome to the Ecamm Live User Guide
 ---

 ## What can Ecamm Live do?